xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-03-video-conferencing-en.md

 in the same room as them.
 As host, you can then join all of them back into one big conference.

-**In terms of call quality and user experience, we would give it around a 3.5 out of 5.**
+**In terms of call quality and user experience, we give it 3.5 out of 5.**

 ### [Whereby](https://whereby.com/)